ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 Also ranked high was better documentation, especially with a focus on more tutorials and code examples.

 Other anticipated and frequently mentioned features were:
-- Gas efficiency optimization features
+- Gas efficiency optimization features.
-- Generics
+- Generics.
-- console.log()
+- console.log().
-- Dynamic arrays
+- Dynamic arrays.
-- Better tooling
+- Better tooling.
-- Better IDEs
+- Better IDEs.
-- LSP support
+- LSP support.
-- Structs
-- Rich revert reasons/ error codes
+- Rich revert reasons / error codes.
-- Standard library
+- Standard library.
-- Custom optimization features
+- Custom optimization features.
-- Release v.1.0.0
+- Release v1.0.0.
-- SMTChecker
+- SMTChecker.
-- Stable ABIEncoderV2
+- Stable ABIEncoderV2.
-- No more stack too deep
+- No more stack too deep.
-- Decimals
-- Over- and underflow handling
-- Fixed point types
+- Decimals / fixed point types.
-- WASM
+- WASM.

 ### (5) Community

-More than 55% of respondents interact with other Solidity developers on a regular basis, while 27% only claim to do so rarely.
+More than 55% of respondents interact with other Solidity developers on a regular basis, while 27% claim to do so only rarely.
 Almost 17% do not interact with other Solidity developers at all.

 ![Developer Interaction](/img/2021/01/DevInteraction.png)